What is a Team? Definition, Features, Types, Strategies, and Examples

 Types of Teams

-Let’s look at 4 most common team types in management:
+Let’s look at 4 most common types in management:

 Problem-Solving Team